 If you don’t have any contact details, contact one of the main share registrars who can give you information about a company’s history and current contact details:

 How do I track down lost insurance policies or accounts with Friendly Societies?

 Here are some options for finding lost insurance policies:

 - Approach the company directly.
 If you can’t find the company’s contact details then contact their trade association.

-- Contact the Association of Financial Mutuals who represent mutual insurers and friendly societies, and can help you trace lost policies.
+- Contact the Association of Financial Mutuals who represent mutual insurers and friendly societies and can share their contact details with you.